Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If I have seen further than others, it is by standing upon the shoulders of giants."
+> "In order for you to be the BEST you can be for others, first you must be BEST for yourself."
-> — **Isaac Newton**
+> — **Jeffrey Gitomer**

 ---